instadw/instadwell-blog/_posts/2025-11-28-top-20-student-visa-interview-questions-and-answers-for-usa.md

 **4. What if I have a gap year?**

-Gaps are acceptable if you explain them logically—employment, training, or personal reasons.
+Gaps are acceptable if you explain them logically, employment, training, or personal reasons.

 **5. Can I bring parents to the interview?**